 Everyone has their own opinion, but that doesn’t mean that every opinion is important and useful – it’s the most important reason to get feedback only from trusted sources.
 According to Clark, in times of information overload in the public space, the best way to separate the important from the irrelevant information is definitely to decide whose opinion you should take into account and then use only such people’s opinions.

 Feedback from the right people who are sufficiently informed, helpful and with good intentions cannot be overestimated.
 But for the rest of the opinions, the best you can do is learn to ignore them.

 6. Declarations and resolutions

-In addition to the types of feedback mentioned by Dorie Clark, which you can clearly ignore, you also encounter opinions that could potentially be misleading, despite originating from a reliable source, precise articulation and sincere intentions of the authors.
-The human psyche is characterized by the fact that very often it prompts us to formulate categorical judgments under the influence of the current specific and temporary context, but as it turns out, the attitude declared then is not always reflected in actions.
+In addition to the types of the feedback mentioned by Dorie Clark, which you can clearly ignore, you also encounter opinions that could potentially be misleading, despite originating from a reliable source, precise articulation, and sincere intentions of the authors.
+The human psyche is characterized by the fact that very often it prompts us to formulate categorical judgments under the influence of the current specific and temporary context, but as it turns out, the attitude declared than is not always reflected in actions.

 7. Outdated statements